amitspk/project-x/SelfLearning/docs/UNDERSTANDING_DOCKER_NETWORKS.md

 ### Inside the Network

-When containers are on `blog-qa-network`, they can:
+When containers are on `fyi-widget-network`, they can:

 1. **Use container names as hostnames:**
    ```